katholiek-onderwijs-vlaanderen/sri-client/README.md

         property: 'person', // expand all person properties client side,
         required: false,
         include: [{
-          alias: 'responsibilities', // A $$responsibilities property will be added to every resource in the resultset
+          alias: '$$responsibilities', // A $$responsibilities property will be added to every resource in the resultset
           href: '/responsibilities',
           reference: {
             property: 'person',